Kaiserreich/HOI4-Validator/README.md

 	Checks for missing '='.

     	Checks to make sure that nations that have certain naval techs have the prerequisite techs.
 (KR specific)

     	Checks for templates in non-unlock OOBs without specified namelists

     	Checks for units in OOBs without templates

     	Checks for templates in OOBs without names

     	Checks to make sure division templates in a OOB are defined before the units in that OOB

     	Checks to make sure referenced ideologies are actually defined

+	Checks to make sure VPs all have localization

+	Checks to make sure all VP loc has a corresponding VP

 HOW TO CONTRIBUTE: